EnrichEuropeana/transcribathon.eu/public_html/wp-content/plugins/wp-data-access/readme.txt

 * Multiple advanced search options (PREMIUM)

 ### Data Explorer
-> The Data Explorer helps WordPress users to manage local and remote data and databases from a single location.
+> The Data Explorer helps WordPress users to manage local and remote data and databases directly from the WordPress dashboard.

 * Manage local and remote data and databases
+* Global search and replace on multiple databases and tables
 * Import SQL and CSV files (supports ZIP for large import files)
 * Exports to SQL, CSV, JSON and XML (supports extremely large table exports)
 * Rename, copy, truncate, drop, optimize and alter tables